-- Stripe coating is an essential part of good working practice, and as such should form part of any lining specification.
-The number and sequence of stripe coats are highlighted in the detailed product specification sheets. - Stripe coats are applied to areas where it is difficult to get the required coverage, including but not limited to:- - Plate edges - Welds - Pipes - Ladders - Difficult access areas - Stripe coats are normally applied to a specified film thickness range via a combination of narrow angle airless spray and brush methods.
+- If practical, normally in small vessels only or in larger tanks where small areas will be blasted and then coated after a short period, the blast standard may be maintained by use of dehumidification only.
+If maintaining standard by this method the standard must meet the requirements stipulated in the individual product data sheets. - Under practical conditions, a holding primer is often used to aid the blasting programme.
+Holding primers must be compatible with the lining system and applied at the specified film thickness to avoid introducing a weakness into the system. - Stripe coating is an essential part of good working practice, and as such should form part of any lining specification.
+The number and sequence of stripe coats are highlighted in the detailed product specification sheets. - Stripe coats are applied to areas where it is difficult to get the required coverage, including but not limited to:- - Plate edges - > Welds - Pipes - Ladders - Difficult access areas - Stripe coats are normally applied to a specified film thickness range via a combination of narrow angle airless spray and brush methods.
 Overcoating intervals for the stripe coats should be strictly adhered to as per the individual product data sheet.

-International Protective Coatings

-LINING APPLICATION

-- All linings should be applied in accordance with the recommended specification and product data sheets. - The majority of linings are applied by using airless spray.
-Brush or roller may be used for application of stripe coats or touch-up coats only. - Available air pressure and capacity of spray equipment should be at least 5.0kg per cm2 and 3.5m3 per minute (70 p.s.i. and 125 c.f.m.).
-International Protective Coatings request the use of the highest available ratio pump to ensure optimum delivery of product. - Airless spray equipment should be in good working order.
+Interline 850 Working Procedures Protoctive Costings LINING APPLICATION All linings should be applied in accordance with the recommended specification product data sheets.
+The majority of linings are applied by using airless spray.
+Brush or roller may be using application of stripe coats or touch-up coats only.
+Available air pressure and capacity of spray equipment should be at least 5.0kg cm2 and 3.5m3 per minute (70 p.s.i. and 125 c.f.m.).
+International Protective Coat request the use of the highest available ratio pump to ensure optimum deliver product.
+Airless spray equipment should be in good working order.
 Output pressures and the correct tip sizes as stipulated on product data sheets should be used.

-INSPECTION

-The coating should be inspected using a suitable non-destructive magnetic gauge to verify the average total applied system thickness.
-The material should be free of pinholes and other defects.
+On completion of installation, the final coating should be inspected using a suitable non- destructive magnetic gauge to verify the average total applied system thickness.
 The coating should be free of pinholes and other defects.
 A final inspection should be carried out with a low voltage detector using wet sponge method.
 The method of operation is to draw the moistened sponge over the surface.
 Where a defect has occurred a small current will flow and activate an audible alarm.
 Excessive wetting of the sponge should be avoided.

-REPAIR PROCEDURE

-The repair procedure recommended will depend upon the extent of damage involved but can be split into:-

-- (i) Repairs of major areas - (ii) Repairs of minor areas
+REPAIR PROCEDURE The repair procedure recommended will depend upon the extent of damage involved but can be split into:- Repairs of major areas Repairs of minor areas Major Repairs A major repair should essential be dealt with as if the project were beginning.

-Major Repairs

-A major repair should essential be dealt with as if the project were beginning.
 The recommendations given earlier for steel preparation, coating application etc, MUST all be adhered to.

-Minor Repairs

-Under this heading are repairs to areas damaged either at the initial coating stage or caused during service, i.e. tank cleaning equipment damages, spot corrosion etc. The principle requirements are:-

-- The area to be repaired must be fresh water washed and dry. - Remove any corrosion by means of either:- - vacuum blasting; - hand tools, i.e. disc sander and grinder. - Abrade area immediately surrounding repair to provide key for subsequent paint application. - Apply the paint system in accordance with International's recommendations.
+Minor Repairs Under this heading are repairs to areas damaged either at the initial coating stage or caused during service, i.e. tank cleaning equipment damages, spot corrosion etc. The principle requirements are:- The area to be repaired must be fresh water washed and dry.
+Remove any corrosion by means of either:- vacuum blasting; hand tools, i.e. disc sander and grinder.
+Abrade area immediately surrounding repair to provide key for subsequent paint application.
+Apply the paint system in accordance with International's recommendations.
 If small areas are involved and application is by brush, several coats may be required to achieve the correct dry film thickness.